Set up

 )

 Size is our name for the new column.
 You can read ~ as “then write”.
-The last line of code can be read as “if none of the conditions are TRUE then write is not Gentoo”.
+The last line of code can be read as “if none of the conditions are TRUE then write not Gentoo”.

 Advanced Challenge